Rev. Fr. John Mc Greal

 This Westport priest served at Mayo Abbey parish for a decade also on the Aran Islands.

 Fr.
 John Mc Greal’s ancestors arrived in Westport from Ulster as linen workers during the 1700’s.
 The stone tablet on gable wall of small chapel across from Aughavale Cemetery says ‘In loving memory of Patrick McGreal Newforest Carnalurgan Husband of Anne, Father of Dr. Patrick, John, Catherine, Domnick and Michael.
 He died in 1799 age 47 years.’
 Patrick was the Patriarch of the Mc Greal Family.
 Patrick’s son John was herd’s man for Lord Sligo of Westport Demesne.

 Fr.
-John’s grandparents were John Mc Greal and Mary nee Horan, his father was Domnick and mother Mary nee Sheridan.
-His siblings were Patrick of Carnalurgan, Bridget (Lavelle), and Katie, Barbara of the Octogan, and Margaret (Keating) who lived on Altamount St. John’s sister Bridget was in fact our paternal Great Grandmother.
+John’s grandparents were John Mc Greal and Mary nee Horan, his father was Domnick and Mother Mary nee Sheridan.
+His siblings were Patrick of Carnalurgan, Bridget (Lavelle), also Katie & Barbara of the Octogan & Margaret (Keating) who lived on Altamount St. John’s sister Bridget was in fact our paternal Great Grandmother.
 Fr.
 John was a cousin of the Mc Greal family of Carrabawn plus the Beckett families of Davitt’s Terrace, Westport.
 On the night of the 1901 Census our Grandmother, Catherine Beckett neé Lavelle then a young woman was recorded as a visitor to her uncle’s home at Mayo Abbey. [i]

 Rev. Fr.
 John Mc Greal’s demise took place at his parochial residence on September 8th 1906.
 He was interred alongside his uncle Fr.
 Patrick Sheridan within Mayo Abbey Church [v]